Piedmont Airlines (1948–1989): Accidents

 On October 30, 1959, Piedmont suffered its first crash when Flight 349 slammed into Bucks Elbow Mountain near Charlottesville, Virginia due to a navigational error, whose cause remains in dispute.
 Twenty-six of the 27 people on board the Douglas DC-3 perished.

 On July 19, 1967, Piedmont suffered another fatal accident when Flight 22, a Boeing 727-100, collided with a Cessna 310 over Hendersonville, North Carolina.
 The National Transportation Safety Board (NTSB) found that the pilot of the Cessna went off course, placing his aircraft in the path of the 727.
 82 perished in the mid-air collision.

 On August 10, 1968, Piedmont Flight 230 was on an ILS localizer only approach to Charleston-Kanawha County Airport (CRW) runway 23 when it struck trees 360 ft from the runway threshold.
-The aircraft continued and struck up sloping terrain (+30 degrees) 250 ft short in a 4-5 degree nose-down attitude, slightly left wing down.
+The aircraft continued and struck up sloping terrain (+30 degrees) 250 ft short in a 4-5 degree nose-down altitude, slightly left wing down.
 The Fairchild-Hiller FH-227 continued up the hill and on to the airport, coming to rest 6 ft beyond the threshold and 50 ft from the right edge of the runway.

 A layer of dense fog (about 150 ft thick) was obscuring the threshold and about half of the approach lights.
 Visual conditions existed outside the fog area.
 The National Transportation Safety Board (NTSB) found that the probable cause was "an unrecognized loss of altitude orientation during the final portion of an approach into a shallow, dense fog.
 The disorientation was caused by a rapid reduction in the ground guidance segment available to the pilot at a point beyond which a go-around could not be successfully effected."
 35 passengers and crew out of the 37 on board were killed.